BabyshaliniC/reverseinteger/README.md

-It is to reverse th einteger number fot leetcode problem.
+It is to reverse the integer number for leetcode problem.